 In short order, Shandaken began collaborating with Storm King Art Center to bring the residency program to that institution's historic and well-loved campus in Mountainville, NY.
-In a radical departure from the isolated context of the centrals Catskills, artists would now be offered the opportunity to live on the grounds of a major sculpture park, and work in proximity to its significant collection.
+In a radical departure from the isolated context of the central Catskills, artists would now be offered the opportunity to live on the grounds of a major sculpture park, and work in proximity to its significant collection.
 Hundreds of artists applied for the inaugural year of Shandaken: Storm King, of which 17 were offered residencies.

 In tandem with the residency, Shandaken and Storm King also began collaborating on the latter’s “Wanderings and Wonderings” series, begun in 2013.
 This ongoing public program invites artists to create unique tours of Storm King.
 Shandaken's annual Labor Day Weekend collaboration also began to feature contributions programmed by Adult Contemporary, adding pedagogy by noted academics to a heavily artist-focused roster.

 To celebrate its fifth anniversary, Shandaken published its first institutional monograph: Jokes for the Campfire, presenting humor by more than 50 alumni and friends.
 As Hudson Valley programs Shandaken: Storm King, Wanderings and Wonderings, and the Labor Day Weekend Lecture Series became more established and visible, Shandaken's New York City programming picked up steam as well, with commissioned performances, a topical poster-making drop-in, and panel talks and lectures offered through Rethinking Residencies, SUNY Purchase, Sotheby's Institute, and more.